 Philippines is an archipelago in South Eastern Asia, between the Philippine Sea and the South China Sea, east of Vietnam.
 The climate is tropical marine monsoon.
 The official languages are Filipino and English.
 The local language is Tagalog, and there are also several regional dialects.
 Many Filipinos particularly in business circles are at least partly educated in and speak excellent, though heavily accented, English.
 The main religion is Christianity.
 The economy of the Philippines is a mixed economic system, and one of the newly industrialized emerging market economies of the world.
 Important sectors of the Philippine economy include agriculture and industry, particularly food processing, textiles and garments, and electronics and automobile parts.
 Expatriate business dress is generally formal in the form of suits – a trouser suit is acceptable for women.
 The security risk for expatriates in the Philippines is medium overall, but high in areas of insurgency, such as Mindanao and the Sulu Archipelago.
 Risks include general crime, insurgent and associated criminal activity, kidnapping and banditry.
 Other risks include earthquakes, volcanic activity, typhoons, tropical storms, and flooding.
 The currency of Philippines is the Philippine Peso (PHP).
 Some ATMs accept international cards.
 Shops and restaurants in towns and cities usually accept major credit cards.
 Medical facilities vary but is generally below international standards and is limited in remote rural areas.
 Treatment can be very expensive.
 Zika virus has been reported.
-The population of the Philippines is 101 Million (2018 est.), while the inflation rate (CPI) is 4.5% for Philippines as at April 2018.
-For a single Expat, the personal income tax rate in the Philippines is progressive up to 35%.
+The population of the Philippines is 101 Million (2018 est.), while the inflation rate (CPI) is 6.7% for Philippines as at September 2018.
+Xpatulator Hypothetical Tax for the Philippines is based on the current personal income tax rates which are progressive up to 35%.

 Cost Of Living